shadowman-lab/Ansible-SNOW/SNOWSetup/readme.md

 #### 6)
 To test the configuration and see the output provided by ServiceNow, you can easily create a test Incident.
 For this test, navigate to the **All** menu and select **Event-Driven Ansible Notifications -> Properties**.
 Check **When Created** for the Incident table if you haven't already.
 Click **OK** to confirm the changes.
 Create a new Incident, navigate to the **All** menu and select **Incident -> Create New**.
 Fill in the incident information (at a minimum you need Caller and Short description) and click Submit.

-Navigate to Event-Driven Ansible Controller and select **Rule Audit**.
+Navigate to Event-Driven Ansible Controller and select **Rule Audit** on AAP 2.4 or **Automation Decisions -> Rule Audit** on AAP 2.5.
 You should see a new Rule that has been triggered.
 Select the name.
 Go to **Events** and click on **ansible.eda.webhook** to see the full json payload that was received by EDA.
 This is what you can use to create the conditions for your rulebook in the future.
 You can now utilize the Event-Driven Ansible Notification Service.

 <img src="images/eda_json.png" alt="Event-Driven Ansible Controller JSON" title="Event-Driven Ansible Controller JSON" width="1000" />